 The first thing I would recommend to everyone is to get a feel of the city.
 Drive around.
 The roads are wide and the traffic is mostly not crazy.
 It gives me a sense of being at home again.
 You can rent anything: a bicycle, a scooter, a motorcycle or a car.
 Some people diss Chandigarh and say it's not your typical "Indian" city, that it's too orderly, planned and geometric.
 They're just sticking to stereotypes they may have seen in movies and are missing the city's real life.
 I love Chandigarh's open spaces.
 They reflect its relaxed, fun-loving people.
 Drive around, it will make you feel like a local.

 On your drive, you should stop off at the Sector 26 market, which should be easy to find.
-It used to be one of my favourite haunts because it serves up India's best golgappas (fried, hollow cupcakes filled with potato and tamarind water) - a snack that has to be eaten to be believed.
-In Mumbai, it's called paani puri in Kolkata puchka but its best version is to be found in Chandigarh.
-It's delicious, cheap and always surprising.
+It used to be one of my favourite haunts because it serves up India's best golgappas (fried, hollow dough balls filled with potato and tamarind water) - a snack that has to be eaten to be believed.
+In Mumbai, it's called paani puri, in Kolkata puchka, but its best version is to be found in Chandigarh.
+It is delicious, cheap and always surprising.
 After that you can then head off for some tandoori chicken, perhaps.

 Take in Tank